 The sensors periodically measure the pressure and temperature of the air inside the tire.
-Pressure and temperature measurements are transmitted periodically to the external antenna on the vehicle.
+Pressure and temperature measurements are transmitted periodically to the external RF receiver in the vehicle.

 The tire low pressure sensors are self-contained units which have no electrical connections into or out of the sensor.